-Interference etc. with equipment etc.
+111 Interference etc. with equipment etc.

-- 111. A person must not, without reasonable excuse, intentionally or recklessly: - (a) interfere with or render ineffective; or - (b) require or otherwise cause another person to interfere with or render ineffective;
+- (1) A person must not: - (a) interfere with or render ineffective; or - (b) require or otherwise cause another person to interfere with or render ineffective;

-any protective equipment or safety device provided for the health, safety or welfare of employees or contractors at work which the person knew or ought reasonably to have known was protective equipment or a safety device.
+any protective equipment or safety device provided for the health, safety or welfare of employees or contractors at work.

 Penalty: Imprisonment for 6 months.